cccbr/runningatower/content/docs/buildingateam/outing/index.md

 This will depend on the travel distance, the number of towers and the proposed time at each tower.
 As a rule five towers a day is about right, with a lunch break after two (or three) of these.
 More towers in a day is feasible, however this will shorten the time spent at each.

-**REMEMBER** Too many towers in a day can lead to fatigue and, just like a long return journey home, can take the edge off a successful outing.
+**Remember** Too many towers in a day can lead to fatigue and, just like a long return journey home, can take the edge off a successful outing.

 #### Timings